Armenia protests: What happens next?

-(CNN)Days of mass demonstrations in the streets of Armenia's capital brought about the resignation of leader Serzh Sargsyan and could now lead to a change of government.

-Parliament will elect a new prime minister on May 1, state-run Armenpress reported.
-Meanwhile, opposition leader Nikol Pashinyan continues to call for the ruling Republican Party of Armenia to relinquish control.
+(CNN)Protesters have returned to the streets in Armenia after its Parliament failed to elect a new prime minister, extending the country's political turmoil.

+Members of the ruling Republican Party blocked a bid Tuesday by opposition leader Nikol Pashinyan -- the only candidate -- to become prime minister, prompting him to call for a nationwide day of protest Wednesday.

-The upheaval, while peaceful so far, has focused unusual international attention on the small former Soviet Republic, which borders Azerbaijan, Turkey, Iran and Georgia.
+Former leader Serzh Sargsyan resigned last month following days of protests in the small former Soviet Republic, which borders Azerbaijan, Turkey, Iran and Georgia.
 So what's it all about?

 What triggered the protests?

-Sargsyan, who had previously served two five-year terms as president, was appointed prime minister on April 17 -- just eight days after his presidency ended.

-The move prompted thousands to take to the streets of the capital Yerevan to protest what was seen as an unconstitutional power grab.
+Serzh Sargsyan, who had previously served two five-year terms as president, was appointed prime minister on April 17 -- just eight days after his presidency ended.
+The move prompted thousands to take to the streets of Yerevan to protest what was seen as an unconstitutional power grab.

 Under constitutional changes Sargsyan promoted in 2015, the prime minister became more powerful than the president, leading to concern of authoritarian rule descending on the country.

 As the protests entered their 11th day, Sargsyan -- who had previously said he would not try to become prime minster -- stepped down.
-"Nikol Pashinyan was right.
-I was mistaken," he said in his resignation statement.

-His deputy, Karen Karapetyan, was then named acting prime minister at an emergency cabinet meeting.
-Sargsyan's handpicked successor, Armen Sargsyan (no relation), had been sworn in as president on April 9.
+His deputy, Karapetyan, was then named acting prime minister at an emergency cabinet meeting.
+Sargsyan's handpicked successor, Armen Sargsyan (no relation) had been sworn in as President on April 9.

 According to Laurence Broers, an associate fellow at the Chatham House think tank's Russia and Eurasia program, discontent with Serzh Sargsyan had been brewing for years.